nghaye/ha-edilkamin/README.md

 - Coordinator for all data upgrades
 - Switch entities for silent mode, standby mode, airkare
 - Sensors entities for the running time and number of power ons
+- Last and current alarm

 ## Issues / To-Do

 - Issues with the refresh of the sensors
-- More tests needed for the alarm sensor
+- More tests needed for the alarm sensor, needs to map the different error codes and messages
 - Create airkare switch entity only if feature is available

 ## Disclaimer